Ayodamola01/LITA_Capstone-Project/README.md

 dashboard that highlights these findings.
 Instructions:
 1. Excel:
-o Perform an initial exploration of the sales data.
-Use pivot tables to summarize total sales by product, region, and month. o Use Excel formulas to calculate metrics such as average sales per product and total revenue by region. o Create any other interesting report
+- Perform an initial exploration of the sales data.
+Use pivot tables to summarize total sales by product, region, and month.
+- Use Excel formulas to calculate metrics such as average sales per product and total revenue by region.
+- Create any other interesting report
 2. SQL:
 Hint – You need to load the dataset into your SQL Server environment to write and validate your queries.
-Write queries to extract key insights based on the following questions. o retrieve the total sales for each product category. o find the number of sales transactions in each region. o find the highest-selling product by total sales value. o calculate total revenue per product. o calculate monthly sales totals for the current year. o find the top 5 customers by total purchase amount. o calculate the percentage of total sales contributed by each region. o identify products with no sales in the last quarter.
+Write queries to extract key insights based on the following questions.
+- retrieve the total sales for each product category.
+- find the number of sales transactions in each region.
+- find the highest-selling product by total sales value.
+- calculate total revenue per product.
+- calculate monthly sales totals for the current year.
+- find the top 5 customers by total purchase amount.
+- calculate the percentage of total sales contributed by each region.
+- identify products with no sales in the last quarter.
 3. Power BI:
-o Create a dashboard that visualizes the insights found in Excel and SQL.
+- Create a dashboard that visualizes the insights found in Excel and SQL.
 The dashboard should include a sales overview, top-performing products, and regional breakdowns.